dustinspecker/tv/readme.md

     │   └── season 2
     └── show two/
     ```
     The show names, season names, and episode names are arbitrary for now.
 TV just expects to see a media directory containing directories of TV shows.
 Those TV show directories should contain season directories.
-Those season directory should contain episode videos.
+Those season directories should contain episode videos.
 1. Clone this project
 1. Run Server
 1. Build Client